Mic'd up during ESPN Sunday night games draws rave reviews

 AP Sports Writer

-Major League Baseball has taken its fair share of criticism for changes trying to younger fans interested in the game, but there has been one this season that has generated rave reviews.
+ANAHEIM, Calif.
+(AP) — Major League Baseball has taken its fair share of criticism for changes trying to get younger fans interested in the game, but there has been one this season that has generated rave reviews.

 MLB has expanded letting players being mic’d up and interviewed during games after doing it on a limited basis from 2017-20.
 It has become a weekly occurrence on ESPN’s “Sunday Night Baseball” and has produced some fun moments.